Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Export: Added start and stop times for Chronometers.
     Improved - Export: Added time series from trajectories and tracked objects.
     Improved - Export: Added the unit used for distances and times.
-    Improved - Annotations: Added the ability to move all number objects in Auto numbers at once using the SHIFT key.
     Fixed - When loading the same data file twice the keyframes and drawings could be duplicated.
     Fixed - Data angles on key images that hadn't been visited were not exported correctly.
     Fixed - Angles in radians were not exported correctly.